MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-api.md

 | Can query up to 10,000 distinct warehouses. | Can return large results as multiple pages. |

 <!-- KFM notes:
-- We say V1 can "query" up to 10,000 warehouses.
-Do we mean that queries can return results for up to 10,000 warehouses, or do we mean that we can specify up to 10,000 warehouses in the request?
+- How does the 10,000 warehouse limit mentioned here relate to the limit calculation we provide in the intro to this section?
+Are we just repeating that?
-- We don't say whether V2 can now "query" more than 10,000 warehouses.
+- We don't say whether V2 can now query more than 10,000 warehouses.
 Can it?
 Is there a limit?
+How does the paging feature contrast to the info for v1?
 -->

 The following subsections show how to use each API version.